 As we conclude this week’s blog post always remember our battle with bipolar disorder is with and in our minds.
 Our battle is with our illness not with other people, places, situations or other external things.
-Remember our battle for mental health will always be with our minds and our minds alone.
+Our goal is to develop the self-discipline to take control of our minds

 The great inspirational speaker, Jim Rohn, said:” Work harder on yourself than anything else.”